Since 1906, Dr. Scholl's has been in the business of creating comfort

 Now there's another reason why you should be getting your daily dose of omega-3.

-In a study published in the Feb.
-28, 2013 issue of the journal Neurology, researchers measured the red blood cell level of omega-3 fatty acids (specifically EPA and DHA) in 1,575 dementia-free people whose average age was 67.
-About three months later, participants underwent mental-functioning tests and MRI scans that examined brain size and blood supply in the brain.
 Researchers found that people with the highest blood levels of EPA and DHA were more likely to perform well on tests of mental functioning and to experience less age-related brain shrinkage which is associated with Alzheimer's Disease.

-Brain scans also showed signs of less blood supply in the brains of people with the lowest omega-3 levels.
-This suggests they may play a role in promoting general vascular health in the brain, similar to how they are thought to help heart health.
-"We feel fatty-acid consumption exerts a benefcial effect on brain aging by promoting vascular health," said the study's lead author, Dr. Zaldy Tan, associate professor at the Easton Center for Alzheimer's Disease Research and the division of geriatrics at the University of California, Los Angeles.
+said the study's lead author, Dr. Zaldy Tan, associate professor at the Easton Center for Alzheimer's Disease Research and the division of geriatrics at the University of California, Los Angeles.
 "This might include reducing blood pressure and inflammation," he added.[1]
 [2]

 Getting the proper amount of EPA and DHA in your diet is easy with Diachieve Omega-3

-Diachieve Omega-3 provides the highest concentration of EPA and DHA, the two omega-3 fatty acids mentioned in the brain study.
 Many other brands contain only a small amount of EPA and DHA per capsule and you would need to take several capsules just to get the same dose that is in just one capsule of Diachieve Omega-3.

 Diachieve Omega-3 is pharmaceutical-grade, which means it undergoes the highest purification process available to remove all contaminants such as mercury and PCB's.
 Diachieve can provide a great source for meeting your omega-3 requirements.
-Diachieve is a brand you can trust for the highest potency and purest form of omega-3 available today.
-Manufactured exclusively for a American Diabetes Wholesale, a company you have come to know.

 Diachieve Omega-3 provides the highest